The Starry Night: Provenance

 After having initially held it back, Van Gogh sent The Starry Night to Theo in Paris on 28 September 1889, along with nine or ten other paintings.
 Theo died less than six months after Vincent, in January 1891.
 Theo's widow Jo became the caretaker of Van Gogh's legacy.
 In Paris in 1900 she sold the painting to poet Julien Leclercq.
 In 1901 Leclercq sold it to Gauguin's old friend Émile Schuffenecker.
 Jo bought the painting back from Schuffenecker and in 1906 sold it to the Oldenzeel Gallery in Rotterdam.
 From 1906 to 1938 it was owned by Georgette P. van Stolk, of Rotterdam, who sold it to Paul Rosenberg, of Paris and New York.
-It was through Rosenberg that the Museum of Modern Art acquired the painting in 1941.
+It was through Rosenberg, who in 1940 fled to the United States following the Nazi occupation of France, that the Museum of Modern Art acquired the painting in 1941.
 According to episode 102 of "The Economics of Everyday Things" podcast, the acquisition was made by exchanging two Cezannes and a Toulouse-Lautrec for it, according to MOMA director Glenn Lowry.
+Through its acquisition by the Museum of Modern Art, The Starry Night would gain greater attention, now standing as one of the most famous works of Western art.